-- Use a wooden spoon or spatula to gently break up the plum tomatoes.
+- And use a wooden spoon or spatula to gently break up the plum tomatoes.
 During cooking they will break down further.

 - Empty the kidney beans into a big sieve and rinse under cold, running water.

 - Allow the chilli to bubble gently for 2 hours partially covered with a lid.

-- I then added the diced bell peppers, the chilli will be reheated later.
-If you make this chilli ready to eat add the peppers during the last 10 minutes of cooking time.
-This way the peppers retain their crunch.
+- Then add the diced bell peppers, the chilli will be reheated later.
+Alternatively if you make this chilli ready to eat, add the peppers during the last 10 minutes of cooking time.
+Ensuring the peppers retain their crunch.

 - Dissolve the corn flour in a couple of tablespoons of cold water and add to the chilli.

 - Give the chilli a good stir and allow the corn flour to thicken the sauce.
-Pop a lid on the pan and leave to cool until needed.
+Finally pop a lid on the pan and leave to cool until needed.